eCommerce as an industry and phenomenon is taking over the world and it is not doing this slowly and step-by-step, but rapidly, like a storm.

 But don’t panic.
 Help is on the way in the form of these best eCommerce software systems!

 As we already said, there is no lack of eCommerce software options, including software for B2B eCommerce, multi-channel software and so on.
 Literally, whatever kind of software you need, you can find.

 Still, not all of this kind of software is created equal and these few software products stand above all their competitors in terms of what they offer and the satisfaction they provide for their users.

 So, let’s dig into it and discover what are the seven best eCommerce software solutions for 2020:

 When talking about online sales, there is just no way that Shopify doesn’t immediately spring to your mind as a solution.
-As far as eCommerce software platforms go, this one is synonymous to them and for a very good reason.
+As far as eCommerce software platforms go, this one is synonymous with them and for a very good reason.

 A big part of Shopify’s popularity comes from the fact that creating an online store with it is a very easy process and should take you no more than 15 minutes to complete.
 This platform powers more than 1,000,000 brands worldwide.

 All you need to do is follow a few simple steps: